 Shining the light of Jesus here are dedicated Christians from near and far — those who returned to their beloved city post-Katrina to help coordinate rebuilding efforts and others who travel to offer their support and encouragement.

 On this particular weekend, many who love this church gathered in Hollygrove’s recently expanded building to celebrate its first decade and ask God to bring more souls to the Lord in the next.

 That remodeling, necessitated by growth, doubled the seating capacity from roughly 80 to 160.

-Belting out hymns such as “How Great Is Our God” and “Here I Am to Worship” was Willie Marsalis — an aspiring minister who was just 13 years old when the Category 5 storm struck his hometown.
+Willie Marsalis belted out hymns such as “How Great Is Our God” and “Here I Am to Worship.”
+The aspiring minister was just 13 years old when Katrina struck his hometown.

 From that calamity, though, the Marsalises emerged with a strong-willed determination to share Jesus in their devastated community.

 Charles and Angela’s two youngest sons — who were just teens when Katrina hit — have become integral to the ministry.